frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 Setting visible to false prevents VS from showing the file in the Solution Explorer.

+There is also a new MSBuild property $(IncludeContentInPack), which defaults to true.
+If this is set to false on any project, then the content from that project or it's project to project dependencies are not included in the nuget package.

 ####Cross Targeting
 As per the details available right now, Target frameworks are defined in the csproj in an item list (called TargetFramework right now) where the identity maps to $(TargetFrameworkIdentity),$(TargetFrameworkVersion) - no NuGet short names.
   <ItemGroup>